-► UNITED STATES USPS
+THE UNITED STATES

 USPS opposes liberalization of the market for letter mail delivery, in which it enjoys a statutory monopoly.
-USPS also maintains a monopoly on access to a consumer's mailbox - even if he or she owns and maintains it.
+USPS also holds a monopoly on access to consumers' mailboxes, which consumers are responsible for buying and maintaining.

-The postal monopolies were granted under the Private Express Statutes, which were enacted by Congress in 1792.
+The letter monopoly was granted under the Private Express Statutes, which were enacted by Congress in 1792.
 The "letters" over which USPS has control are broadly defined to be "messages between parties," with a few exceptions.
-"Extremely urgent letters" may be delivered by other companies provided that they charge, at a minimum, the greater of three dollars or twice the amount USPS would charge to deliver the same letter as First Class or Priority mail.
+"Extremely urgent letters" may be delivered by other companies provided that they charge, at a minimum, the greater of three dollars or twice the amount USPS would charge to deliver the same letter as First Class or Priority Mail.